 So although we saw the appeal of AI rules, we were really worried that without the presence of the Keep Master, the game would fall flat.

 Well, thankfully Mantic persisted, and we settled on a comfortable middle ground.
 The core game is designed as we’d originally planned, but we’ve put a load of work into an expansion set – the Unseen Master – which lets you team up with your friends to work against the game (and then, because this is still League of Infamy, stab them all in the back and run off with their coin purses).
 We were ever so keen to make sure that this doesn’t feel tacked-on, and retains the atmosphere of the core game while sticking to those three design goals.

-The Unseen Master consists of a rulebook and a bunch of new cards.
+The Unseen Master consists of some extra rules and a bunch of new cards.
 Although it might not seem like much, there’s a whole engine hidden within which does an admirable job of simulating the devious, conniving do-gooder who normally runs the show.
 Only two of the cards in the expansion will be recognisable – a pair of Disorder cards which let you toy with some of the new mechanics.
 The rest are all-new, and add some interesting challenges to keep the players on their toes!
 Let’s talk about them.